Skip to main content

 Tuna vs. Chicken: Nutrition Showdown

 They're both low-fat, high-protein, and delicious, but just how healthy are tuna and chicken?
+Let's break it down.

 It all depends on what “healthy” means for you.
 Both chicken and tuna are lean, low-calorie protein sources, which fits most people’s idea of a healthy diet.
 Calories and protein aren’t the end-all, be-all of nutrition, though.
 If you have special dietary needs, it pays to know what’s in your sandwich.
 We took a close look at the nutrition in four-ounce (113 gram) servings of canned tuna and chicken breast, then compared them to see which came out on top.